-Edward Snowden, realising that what he’s done – remove thousands of classified documents from the CIA – will have enormous consequences for both himself and the people he’s told, is just one of the intensely exciting moments of the first trailer for Oliver Stone’s new movie SNOWDEN.
+Edward Snowden, realising that what he’s done – remove thousands of classified documents from the NSA – will have enormous consequences for both himself and the people he’s told, is just one of the intensely exciting moments of the first trailer for Oliver Stone’s new movie SNOWDEN.

 “They’re gonna come for me.
 They’re gonna come for all of you too.”

 As always with Oliver Stone, who’s given us real-life biographies on the likes of Nixon, The Doors, Alexander and George W. Bush to date – as well as my personal favourite JFK – we’ll see a film that may offer a controversial take on its subject but also one that will thrill and entertain us in equal measure.
 Here, he and co-screenwriter Kieran Fitzgerald have adapted two books by Luke Harding and Anatoly Kucherena for their story and so we should see a fairly interesting account of the CIA whistleblower and the reasons which led him to take such extreme action.

 The wonderful Joseph Gordon-Levitt plays Edward Snowden and he’s joined by the usual brilliant collection of actors that Stone assembles to round out the supporting cast.
 There’s Shailene Woodley as his girlfriend Lindsay Mills, Tom Wilkinson as Guardian journalist Ewan MacAskill, Zachary Quinto as lawyer and journalist Glenn Greenwald and Melissa Leo as documentarian Laura Poitras (of the outstanding 2014 Oscar-winning film on Snowden, CITIZENFOUR).
 And then you also have Nicolas Cage, Timothy Olyphant, Rhys Ifans, Scott Eastwood and Joely Richardson.
 Superb.

 So take a look at that exciting trailer I mentioned in preparation for the movie’s autumn release…